Eating contaminated meat or other products from cattle (excluding dairy products) with BSE is thought to be the cause of vCJD.

 Both mad cow disease and variant Creutzfeldt-Jakob Disease (vCJD) are fatal.

-BSE Statistics (Cattle): (source: CDC) Through April 2012, 23 BSE cases in North America have been confirmed, 19 cases in Canada, and 4 in the U.S. One of the infected cows that died in the U.S. was born in Canada.
+BSE cases in North America 1993-February 2015: 24 cases confirmed, 20 in Canada, and four in the United States.
+One of the infected cows that died in the United States was born in Canada.

 January 1993 - The BSE epidemic in Britain reaches its peak with almost 1,000 new cases being reported per week.

 1996 - The first case of variant Creutzfeldt-Jakob Disease is reported.

 bans British beef.
 France continues the ban for three more years, on the grounds that British beef is not safe.